M-Pidlisnyi/ContactsDB_API/README.md

 # ContactsDB_API
+## The publicly available API token for updating DB has expired, the project won't be finished
 Simple API that conducts fulltext search on contacts database.
-The DB is updated in regular intevals
+The DB shoul've been updating in regular intevals